StephanMoeller/zigmkay/README.md

 # Highligthed features
 - Written in zig.
 This should make it possible to give better and more compile error messages.
 - Easy start: Easy to setup and compile locally (in opposition to qmk where python is now annoying, you must git pull with -recursive flag, you must run a qmk setup command etc).
 The "etc" is mainly because I personally always feel there are more cases, but I could not come up with any at the time of writing :D
+- handling is done in plain procedural code (look at processing.zig).
+No events with hidden control flow or anything like that.
 - tap-with-mod combined with hold: Say you need to press altgr+7 for making a {, then you also want the same key to be a modifier when hold.
 This is possible out of the box (possible in zmk, but in qmk this must be done using custom tap/hold handling)
 - custom code is more isolated to a key.
 This is one of the very nice feature in zmk - in qmk you cannot do this in the same manner, you will have the big switch case to handle all the custom behaviour.
 - tap-without-mods while mod activated: Option of defining that a given key should be fired without any modifiers (ctrl, shift etc) even though shift or other modifiers are currently being held.